 This just means the actual physical location where the conversation (or speech act) takes place.
 So we call it the scene and the setting because it’s exactly what it sounds like – the scene or the setting.
 Where does the conversation or communication take place?
+As you'll learn in the Dell Hymes Masterclass, this can be both a physical location and virtual setting.
 Are you at a coffee shop?
 Are you in a boardroom?
 Are you on stage?
 Are you on the phone, talking to your best friend?

 Who are the people with whom you are engaging in conversation?
 Who are the interlocutors?
 Are you speaking to an audience?
 If so, who is the audience?
 What is the demographic of the audience?
 What are their interests?
 These are all really important questions that will help us decide how we are going to communicate with the participants.

 Ends means the purpose of the conversation or the speech act being performed.
 What is the reason behind engaging in conversation?
 What is the reason for communicating?
 And it’s really important to understand that because it will make the reason, you’re communicating so much clearer.
 And it will make your message that much stronger.
 What message do you want to get across?
 Are you trying to persuade someone?
 Are you trying to give information to someone?
 Are you trying to apologize to somebody?
 What is the purpose?